Environmental Biotechnology: Revolutionizing better Sustainability in 2024

 1. Pollution Management

-Environmental biotechnology is essential for reducing soil, water, and air pollution.
+Environmental Biotechnology is significant for decreasing soil, water, and air pollution.

-• Air Pollution Control: Microorganisms are used by biofilters and biotrickling filters to extract contaminants from industrial emissions.
+• Air Pollutant: Biofilters and biotrickling filters use microorganisms to remove contaminants from industrial emissions.

-• Water Pollution Control: Wastewater is treated and pollutants are removed using biological treatment methods, including built wetlands and activated sludge systems.
+• Wastewater is treated, and pollutants are removed with biological treatment methods, including built wetlands and energized sludge methods for water pollution control.

 2. Ecological Farming

-• Biofertilizers: are microbiological inoculants that improve plant absorption and availability of nutrients.
+• Biofertilizers: These are microbiological inoculants that enhance the absorption and availability of plant nutrients.

-• Biopesticides are biological agents that lessen the need for chemical pesticides by controlling illnesses and pests.
+• Biopesticides are biological agents that reduce the need for chemical pesticides by managing diseases and pests.

 3. Mitigation of Climate Change